 Adult Education art classes are currently offered here by Truro and Penwith College, which is made up of Truro sixth form college and the former Penwith College.
 Art and craft classes offered include painting, drawing, figure, landscape, pastels, pottery and crafts.
 The premises are also used for Foundation and HND courses offered by the college, and occasional short courses and student exhibitions.
 One section of the Penzance art school building previously housed the Penzance Public Library, which in 2016 moved to the enormous St John's Hall about 100 yards away, along with various other public services, taking the place of the now deceased and buried Cornwall Geological Museum.
 St John's Hall is by all accounts the largest granite building in the country, and its central hall is extensively used for events, exhibitions, meetings and performances.

 The Penzance School of Art was founded in 1853 by Henry Geoffroi of France, providing the first art school west of the city of Bristol.
 In the pre-photography era drawing and painting skills were essential for recording visual data, with watercolour painting also an essential skill of a military officer to record reconaissance observations, and flower painting an essential skill of the cultured lady to pass the time.
-The success of Geoffroi's Penzance classes led to the construction of the current premises, which opened in 1881 and might today be eligible for Listed Building status.
+The success of Geoffroi's Penzance classes led to the construction of the current premises, which opened in 1881 and today has Listed Building status.
 The grand purpose-built building was proudly paid for at the time by public subscription, the contemporary equivalent of crowdfunding.
 In fact Penlee Park itself was also acquired for the town by public subscription in 1946, showing a spirit of generosity and commitment to public provision.